Chess Rules: A Quick Summary of the Rules of Chess

 A chessboard consists of 64 squares in a checkerboard pattern.
 There are light colored squares (referred to as white) and dark colored squares (referred to as black).
 There are 8 rows and columns, referred to as the "rank" and "file", respectively.
 The bottom right corner should be a white square.

 Setting up chess sets is fairly straightforward.
-The chess pieces are set up in an identical manner for both players.
+The pieces are set up in an identical manner for both players.
 The Rooks are at the corners, the Knights are next, and then the Bishops. the middle two pieces are the King and the Queen.
 Remember, the Queen goes on her color.
 The entire second rank for each player is occupied by their Pawns.

 Part 3: The Objective of Chess